• Skip to primary navigation

 Why It’s Family-Friendly

-One of the reasons I say Stowe is especially teen-friendly is because of their Stowked Teen Camp.
+One of the reasons I say Stowe is especially teen-friendly is because of its Stowked Teen Camp.
 While many resorts put 13-year-olds and above with adults in lessons, Stowe has a dedicated camp just for teens, ages 13-16 years old who are capable of blue/black terrain.
 This gives them an opportunity to ski/ride and take lessons with kids their age, at their level of skiing.
 This is something my older son will be totally stoked for in a few years!

 Apres-ski